MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/jwt-create.md

 ## Example

-Generates a JWT for a user named "Megan Bowen" with the issuer "my-app" and audience "https://myserver.com".
-The token includes the role "admin", scopes "read" and "write", and a custom claim "custom:claim".
+Generates a JWT for a user named `Megan Bowen` with the issuer `my-app` and audience `https://myserver.com`.
+The token includes the role `admin`, scopes `read` and `write`, and a custom claim `custom:claim`.
 The token is valid for 120 minutes.

 ```console
 devproxy jwt create --name "Megan Bowen" --issuer "my-app" --audience "https://myserver.com" --roles "admin" --scopes "read" --scopes "write" --claims "custom:claim" --valid-to 120